Skip to main content

 This segment is part of our Unreal Getting Started Series, focusing on the technical aspects of scene setup within the Unreal Engine environment.

-In this documentation, we'll guide you through the process of efficiently configuring your scene, providing detailed instructions and insights into utilizing the BP_InworldSessionController.
+This documentation walks through the process of efficiently configuring your scene, as well as providing detailed instructions and insights into utilizing the BP_InworldSessionController.

 Quick Setup